Andreas Landmark

-Andreas Landmark (14 April 1769 – 2 December 1839) was a Norwegian politician.
+Andreas Landmark (14 April 1769 – 2 December 1839) was a Norwegian politician and civil servant.

+Biography

 Personal life

-He was born in Christiania to Nils Svensson and Karen Andersdatter Killerud.
+He was born in Christiania to Nils Svensson – a weaver from Värmland, Sweden – and Karen Andersdatter Killerud.
 His brother was Nils Landmark.
 Contrary to some sources, he was not born with the name Landmark, but some of the children took the name as adults.
+Landmark grew up with an uncle in Aurskog.

 He married Jacobine Caroline Wind (1733–1833).
 They had nine children, although at least one died young.
-One of their sons were Jens Landmark, known as a military officer and politician.
+Their sons included Jens Landmark, known as a military officer and politician, and Andreas Landmark.
 His wife, born in Borgund near Aalesund, was a distant relative of the brothers Peter Daniel Baade Wind Kildal and Peter Wessel Wind Kildal.